Milnor fibrations and oriented matroids: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Emanuele Delucchi for helpful discussions.
-The first author was supported by the DFG Grant \#MU 5286/1-1 (project number: 539874788) to P.~M\"ucksch.
+We also thank James F.~Davis for pointing out the references \cite{AD2002_CombGrassmanians} and \cite{Bab1993_CombFlagSpace}.
+The first author was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), DFG Grant \#MU 5286/1-1 (project number: 539874788) to P.~M\"ucksch.
 The second author was supported by JSPS KAKENHI JP23H00081.
 The first author is also thankful to the JSPS for a JSPS fellowship for foreign researchers in Japan during 2022/23 where parts of this project first startet.

 [1]{$^{#1}$} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}